-PIP, individual pension funds (Investment portfolio at the end of 2017: € 27.6 billion)
+PIP, individual pension funds (Investment portfolio at the end of 2018: € 30.7 billion)

-They are subscribed to on an individual basis only, as insurance contracts in the legal framework of complementary pension funds.
+They are subscribed on an individual basis only, as insurance contracts in the legal framework of complementary pension funds.
 Within PIPs policies, two types of insurance contracts are offered: with-profits or unit-linked.
-A combination of the two is possible achieve a more flexible risk-profile.
+A combination of the two type of contracts is possible with a more flexible risk-profile.

-The with-profits policies guarantee a minimum interest rate (guaranteed and consolidated in the company's accounts) which is added to a quota related to the financial performance.
-The Unit-Linked policies do not have a guarantee.
-Their performance depends on the value of the unit where contributions are invested.
+The with-profits policies guarantee a minimum rate of return (guaranteed and consolidated in the company's accounts) which is added to a quota related to the financial performance.
+The unit-linked policies do not have a guarantee.
+Their performance depends on the value of the units in which contributions are invested.